Press and Credential Policies

 BASKETBALL

-• Valid credentials must be visible in order to gain entry to Hanner Fieldhouse and access to the court and must be in plain sight at all times.
+• Valid credentials must be visible in order to gain entry to the Jack and Ruth Anne Hill Convocation Center and access to the court.
+Credentials must be in plain sight at all times.

 • Photographers and videographers are restricted to the baselines behind the dotted line on the court from the beginning of warm-ups to the end of the contest.
-Space is limited to the baseline opposite of where the cheerleaders/dancers stand and available on a first-come, first-served basis.
+Space is limited to the baseline and available on a first-come, first-served basis.
 Depending on the amount of media in attendance, outlets may be limited to one photographer on each end of the court.

 • A photographer shooting on the court must sit on the floor.
-On the visitor's bench end, standing is allowed if back against the wall.
-Camping style and/or inflatable chairs with backs can be used provided they have no legs.
-No tripods or stools may be placed on or beside the playing floor.
+Camping style and/or inflatable chairs with backs can be used, provided they have no legs.
+No tripods, monopods or stools may be placed on or beside the playing floor.

 • A still photographer shall not use a flash attached to the camera or attached to any other courtside location to shoot game action.
 On-camera flashes may be used during celebrations and presentations.